Show Your Computer Some Love: A Valentine's Day Tech Checkup

 The right way:

-• Turn off your monitor (easier to see the smudges)
+- Turn off the monitor (easier to see smudges on a dark screen)

-• Use a dry microfiber cloth first — gentle circular motions
+- Use a dry microfiber cloth with gentle circular motions

 The Vents: Where Dust Bunnies Retire

-• Use compressed air to blow out the vents (short bursts at an angle)
+- Use compressed air on the vents — short bursts, at an angle

 The Digital TLC